From record highs to 80s and rain

 10-day Forecast:

-Friday and Saturday will be hot with highs in the mid-90s, but changes come for Sunday!
-A cold front will sweep through the region bringing rain chances Sunday and cooler temperatures.
+Saturday will be hot and breezy with highs in the mid-90s, but changes come for Sunday!
+A cold front will sweep into the region bringing rain chances Sunday and cooler temperatures.
 Highs will be in the 80s starting Sunday and lasting through next week!